-In a recent case, Clarke was co-counsel with Tom Kline in a trial that resulted in December 2013 in one of the largest medical malpractice verdicts in Pennsylvania history — $42.9 million for a child who suffered profound cerebral palsy as the result of receiving substandard care at a Philadelphia hospital.
+In another case, Clarke was co-counsel with Tom Kline in a trial that resulted in one of the largest medical malpractice verdicts in Pennsylvania history — $42.9 million for a child who suffered profound cerebral palsy as the result of receiving substandard care at a Philadelphia hospital.
 (Read about the case)

 Among cases in which she assisted during her internships with Kline & Specter was the highly publicized 2007 trial involving the death of a woman in a pavilion collapse at a western Pennsylvania amusement park.
 A jury in Allegheny County delivered a verdict of $1.2 million in compensatory damages in the case, which eventually settled for more than $1.9 million.

 Clarke was named a Pennsylvania Super Lawyer -- Rising Star 2019, designating her as among the top 2.5 percent of attorneys in the state who are 40 or younger.